subsquid-quests/network-test-one-uniform-load-squid/README.md

 Typically occurs when the computation units (CUs) you should get for locking your tSQD fail to reach the worker nodes of the network.
 Here's how to approach fixing it:

 1. Make sure you waited for 20 minutes since you ran `sqd up` and try running your squid.
-2. If you're still getting 403s, attempt the following:
-   - re-run `sqd get-peer-id`
+   - You should see no tokens listed as "Pending lock" at the [gateways page](https://app.subsquid.io/profile/gateways?testnet).
+If you still do see some after about 40 minutes of any locking/relocking operations, [contact support](#contacting-support).
-   - visit the [gateways page](https://app.subsquid.io/profile/gateways?testnet) and make sure that your gateway is registered and you have some locked tSQD associated with your wallet
+2. If you're still getting 403s, visit the [gateways page](https://app.subsquid.io/profile/gateways?testnet) and ensure that you have some locked tSQD associated with your wallet.
+To do that, go to your gateway's page and check if the "Unlock" button is greyed out.
+   - If it is **NOT**, your locking period had ended.
+Unlock your tokens, lock them again, restart your gateway with `sqd down` then `sqd up` and go to step 1.
+   - If it is, proceed to step 3.
+3. If you're still getting 403s, attempt the following:
    - shut your gateway down with `sqd down`
    - remove `./query-gateway/allocations.db`
    - start the gateway with `sqd up`
    - wait for 20 minutes
    - try running your squid
-3. If you're still getting 403s, attempt the following
+4. If you're still getting 403s, attempt the following
-   - re-run `sqd get-peer-id`
-   - visit the [gateways page](https://app.subsquid.io/profile/gateways?testnet) and make sure that your gateway is registered and you have some locked tSQD associated with your wallet
    - shut your gateway down with `sqd down`
    - remove `./query-gateway/allocations.db`
    - **unlock your tSQDs** (may take a while)